Columbia ISA

 3. Buy a High Definition TV to view the signals.

-Many people are confusing Digital Cable with HDTV and DTV.
-These are two completely different things.
-If you get Digital Cable, this usually does not mean you are already set up to receive DTV and High Definition signals.
-(Though it is possible)
+Many people confuse Digital Cable with HDTV.
+If you get Digital Cable, this usually does not mean you are already set up to receive High Definition signals.
+Many channels are not High-Def but they are digital as cable TV companies have transitioned from analog signals to digital signals.
+Some channels will be High-Definition.

 OTA stands for Over the Air.
-You set up an antenna to get broadcasts from a local TV tower.
+You set up an antenna to get broadcasts from local TV towers.
 If you get signals OTA you will not have to pay a subscription to a cable or satellite company and the programming is completely free.
-This does, however, limit you to only a few local channels and is why most people receiving television programming OTA also get programming from a cable company or satellite company as well.
+This does, however, limit you to only a few local channels (although large metro areas can provide a hundred channels (subchannels) or more) and is why most people receiving television programming OTA also get programming from a cable company or satellite company as well.
 If you decide to get OTA HD programs, you will have to:

 1. Buy (if you do not already own) an antenna that is capable of receiving signals from broadcast towers near you.
 To find out what type of antenna you might need, see Antennas.

-2. Buy a Set-Top-Box that is capable of receiving and decoding High Definition channels over the air.
+2. If you only have an old analog TV (CRT), buy a Set-Top-Box that is capable of receiving and decoding High Definition channels over the air.

 3. Buy a High Definition TV to view the signals.